Contramodules over pro-perfect topological rings: Introduction

 Finally, a general proof of the assertion that a direct limit of projective contramodules is projective if it has a projective cover is given in the paper~\cite{BPS}.
 Based on this result, we prove in~\cite{PS3} that, for a complete separated topological ring $\R$ with a base of neighborhoods of zero formed by open right ideals, all flat left $\R$\+contramodules are projective if an only if all flat left $\R$\+contramodules have projective covers if and only if all left $\R$\+contramodules have projective covers.

-\textbf{Acknowledgment.} I~owe a debt of gratitude to Silvana Bazzoni for her invaluable participation in the early stages of my work on this paper, which was started when I~was visiting her in Padova in January--February 2018.
-I~would like to thank Jan Trlifaj and Jan \v St\!'ov\'\i\v cek for helpful discussions.
-The author was supported by the Israel Science Foundation grant~\#\,446/15 and research plan RVO:~67985840.
+\textbf{Acknowledgment.} I~owe a debt of gratitude to Silvana Bazzoni for her invaluable participation in the early stages of my work on this paper, which was started when I~was visiting her in Padova in January--February~2018.
+I~would like to thank Jan Trlifaj\- and Jan \v St\!'ov\'\i\v cek for helpful discussions.
+Finally, I~wish to thank an anonymous referee for reading the manuscript carefully and making several helpful suggestions.
+The author was supported by the Israel Science Foundation grant~\#\,446/15, research plan RVO:~67985840, and the GA\v CR project 20-13778S.

 \Section{Preliminaries on Topological Rings} Throughout this paper, by ``direct limits'' in a category we mean inductive limits indexed by directed posets.
 Otherwise, these are known as the directed or filtered colimits.